jlsa/zuul-csharp/reminders.md

 * use 'sharpener' on 'pencil'
     * if use 'sharpener' on 'excalibur' is used it will tell an error message
     * if use 'sharpener' on 'pencil' is used while it is already whole it will give an error message

+* When looking at help, maybe only show available commands to use at that moment.